;

 Cardiovascular Disease (CVD) remains a global health concern, with dyslipidemia playing a significant role in its development.
 Traditional approaches to assessing CVD risk have primarily focused on individual lipid components, notably Low-Density Lipoprotein cholesterol (LDL-c).
 However, these approaches exhibit limitations, particularly when applied to populations with hypertriglyceridemia and metabolic disorders.
 An alternative, non-High-Density Lipoprotein cholesterol (non-HDL-c), which is calculated as the difference between total cholesterol and High-Density Lipoprotein cholesterol (HDL-c), has emerged as a superior biomarker for evaluating CVD risk.
 Non-HDL-c encompasses all lipoproteins associated with atherosclerosis, including those rich in triglycerides, offering a more comprehensive perspective on atherogenic burden.
 This biomarker possesses several advantages, including a robust correlation with atherosclerosis, consistent measurements under diverse laboratory conditions, and suitability for non-fasting samples.
 Most importantly, non-HDL-c exhibits superior predictive capabilities for cardiovascular events when compared to LDL-c.
 This review underscores the evolution of lipid assessment, elucidates the pathophysiological foundations of non-HDL-c, and underscores its central role in contemporary cardiovascular risk evaluation.
 Furthermore, it delves into the potential of non-HDL-c in guiding treatment decisions and enhancing patient outcomes, thus emphasizing its crucial role in the battle against CVD.

-Keywords: Cardiovascular disease, Dyslipidemia, Non-high-density lipoprotein cholesterol, Atherosclerosis, Risk assessment, Cholesterol management.
+Key words: Cardiovascular disease, Dyslipidemia, Non-high-density lipoprotein cholesterol, Atherosclerosis, Risk assessment, Cholesterol management.